Physics 410: Computational Physics (Fall 2024)

 2. Zip that folder and then submit the zipped folder through Canvas.

-Please use the following naming conventions for your zipped folders.
+Please use the following naming conventions for the names of the top-level folders that you create:

 where <n> is the number of the homework or project.
 For example